premar/shoplr/README.md

 # shoplr

-the smart shopping list you can share with family and friends
+The smart shopping list you can share with family and friends.

+## Origin

+This project was the practical exercise of the IOS module at the HSLU.